-In the EPA budget for 2013, Congress required the application of Davis Bacon prevailing wage rates to all wastewater projects funded as part of the CWSRF program.
+WRRDA requires the application of Davis Bacon prevailing wage rates to all Section 212 treatment work projects funded as part of the CWSRF program.
+Attachment 8 is a policy statement defining what Pennsylvania considers to be a Section 212 Treatment Work Project.
 To ensure compliance with these requirements, DEP will review and approve the wage rates defined by the grant or loan recipient's project engineer.
 PENNVEST, as part of the oversight and auditing procedures, will ensure compliance with the remaining Davis Bacon requirements including the submittal of certified wage payroll forms on a weekly basis by the project contractors, the conducting of random interviews of workers on-site by the grant or loan recipient and the posting of the Davis Bacon wage rates to be paid in a prominent location at the job site.
-The Davis Bacon requirements do not apply to nonpoint source projects funded with FY2012 CWSRF funds.